 The unpolarized TMD f_1 is quite well known now which is good because it is critical to the interpretation of other measurements.
 The data on the unpolarized function are extracted from facilities worldwide.
 For the valance quarks Sivers function f{1T}^{\perp} there is also increasingly more information.
-SpinQuest E1039 will make a critical contribution for sea quarks.
-Some information exists on valance quark transversity h_1 and the Boer-Mulders h_1^{\perp} function as well as the pretzelosity h^{1T} [49] but considerably less for the sea.
+SpinQuest E1039 will measure the essential sea-quarks Sivers function.
+Some information exists on valance quark transversity h_1 and the Boer-Mulders h_1^{\perp} function as well as the pretzelosity h{1T}^{\perp} [57] but considerably less for the sea.
 Beyond this there is essential no experimental information on any of the other functions.
 In Fig. 4 the list is shown of leading twist quark TMDs for the spin-1 target which contain 3 additional T-even and 7 additional T-odd TMDs compared to spin-1/2 nucleons.
 The rows indicate target polarization and the columns indicate quark polarization.
 The bold-face functions survive integration over transverse momenta.